 For Skiers & Boarders

-Pomerelle Mountain has an annual snowfall of more than 500-inches!
+Did you know that Pomerelle Mountain Resort has an annual snowfall of more than 500 inches?
 These heavy snowfalls, paired with great runs make Pomerelle a worthy stop for skiers traveling in south central Idaho.
-You can wind your way down black diamond runs and slice through narrow tree gaps for an exhilarating ride.
-It’s also the perfect place for beginners to learn as there are plenty of lower-tier runs.
-Find all the information you’ll need to plan your runs here.
+While advanced visitors will enjoy winding down black diamond runs and slicing through narrow tree gaps, Pomerelle is also an excellent place for beginners as there are plenty of lower-tier runs.

 For Non-Skiers

-Take a short day trip approximately 45 minutes from Pomerelle and you’ll find the City of Rocks National Reserve.
-This 14,407-acre reserve features a landscape peppered with towering natural rock formations.
+Take a short day trip approximately 45 minutes from Pomerelle, and you’ll find the City of Rocks National Reserve—a 14,407-acre area peppered with towering natural rock formations.
 Grab a pair of snowshoes or Nordic skis and explore the trails.
 Trail maps of the reserve will help you navigate the massive area and make the most of your day.

 When the sun sets on the City of Rocks, cozy up inside the Willow Glamping Yurt for the night at the adjacent Castle Rocks State Park.
-It’s the perfect place to hunker down after an evening of stargazing.
+This is a great spot to hunker down after an evening of stargazing.
 Yurt reservations are managed by the Idaho Department of Parks and Recreation and can be made on their website.
-Be sure to book your spot early, the yurt can fill up six months in advance.
+Be sure to book your spot early as the yurt can fill up six months in advance.

 For Skiers & Boarders

-Brundage is a winter lover’s paradise.
-Located in southwest Idaho, Brundage features a multitude of skiable terrains, including 1,900 acres of in-bound areas and 18,000 acres of guided backcountry that’s accessible by snowcat.
-The mountain boasts six lifts, one of those being a high-speed option, along with extra long ski runs, like Temptation at over two miles long, as well as two separate terrain parks, Jammer Park and Bear Progression Park.
+Located in southwest Idaho, Brundage is a winter paradise featuring a multitude of skiable terrains, including 1,920 acres of lift-access terrain and 18,000 acres of guided backcountry that’s accessible by snowcat.
+The mountain boasts six lifts, extra-long ski runs (like Temptation which comes in at over two miles) and three separate terrain parks.

 For Non-Skiers

-If the rush of the slopes isn’t for you or you’re just looking to take a break for a bit, make plans to spend the day at The Activity Barn just south of McCall.
-This hub of winter outdoor activities features a six-lane tubing hill, free snowshoe trails, fat biking, and Nordic skiing and plenty of kid-friendly activities.
-Present a Brundage season pass or same-day lift ticket and receive a discount on a tubing session.
-Save yourself some time by filling out the liability form online before you arrive.
+If the rush of the slopes isn’t for you or you’re just looking to take a little break, make plans to spend the day at The Activity Barn just south of McCall.
+This hub of winter outdoor activities features a six-lane tubing hill, free snowshoe trails, fat biking, Nordic skiing and plenty of kid-friendly activities.
+Present either a Brundage season pass or a same-day lift ticket to receive a discount on a tubing session.

 For Skiers & Boarders

-With over 2,900 acres of skiable terrain, 2,400 vertical feet, 92 designated runs, and three terrain parks, Schweitzer Mountain Resort is northern Idaho’s largest ski resort.
+With over 2,900 acres of skiable terrain, 2,400 vertical feet, 92 designated runs and three terrain parks, Schweitzer is Idaho’s largest ski resort.

-Snowsport enthusiasts travel from far and wide to take full advantage of some of the best powder in the Northwest, and for experiences they can’t find at other mountains, like Schweitzer’s 20 miles of cross country trails.
-Those Nordic ski trails lead to unbelievable views of the surrounding area and offer enjoyable opportunities for skiers of all skill and experience levels.
+Snowsport enthusiasts travel from far and wide to experience some of the best powder in the Northwest, along with unique offerings like Schweitzer’s 20 miles of cross-country trails.
+The Nordic ski trails here lead to unbelievable views of the surrounding area and offer enjoyable opportunities for skiers of all skill levels.
 So whether you’re cutting down the groomed runs or gliding across the trails, Schweitzer invites you to see how winter is done in the Idaho Panhandle.

 For Non-Skiers

-Schweitzer offers hosted snowshoe hikes to get out and explore the mountain.
-For $25 you can join the activities staff for one of three hikes – snowshoe rentals, trail pass, and chairlift ride included.
-If you’re feeling like pro, take your adventures out under the stars with a hosted moonlight hike along the snowshoe trails.
+If you’re looking something that’s a little more low-key, Schweitzer offers hosted snowshoe hikes to get out and explore the mountain.
+For $25 you can join the activities staff for one of three hikes (snowshoe rentals, trail passes and chairlift rides are included).
+If you consider yourself a snowshoe pro, take your adventure out under the stars with a hosted moonlight hike.

-At the top of the mountain, Sky House, Schweitzer’s summit lodge, features full 360-degree views.
-For a full sit-down meal, grab a chair at The Nest.
-The food is delectable and the views are unforgettable.
-If you’re in a hurry, pop into The Red Hawk Cafe, grab a little something delicious and head back out.
+Ready for some après-ski fun?
+At the top of the mountain you’ll find, Sky House, Schweitzer’s summit lodge, featuring full 360-degree views.
+For a full sit-down meal, grab a chair at The Nest, or if you’re in a hurry, pop into The Red Hawk Cafe for a quick bite.

-Take sightseeing up a few notches and check out Selkirk Powder.
-Based at Schweitzer, this outfitter offers two guided snowmobile experiences with dazzling views of Lake Pend Oreille and the pristine Priest River from well-defined snowmobile trails.
+Take sightseeing up a few notches by planning an adrenaline-packed outing with Selkirk Powder.
+Based at Schweitzer, this outfitter offers two guided snowmobile experiences with dazzling views of the Priest River Valley, Lake Pend Oreille and more.
 Excursions are available for beginner and experienced riders.

 For Skiers & Boarders

 Silver Mountain Resort encompasses two mountains with over 70 well-maintained ski runs, 1,600 acres, and a 2,200-foot vertical face.
-The mountain boasts a healthy amount of fresh powder and offers multiple black diamond runs, beginner hills, and a tricked-out terrain park.
+The mountain boasts a healthy amount of fresh powder and offers multiple black diamond runs, beginner hills and a tricked-out terrain park.
 Looking for rentals?
-Check out the available rentals at Silver Mountain Sports in the lodge.
+Head to Silver Mountain Sports located in the lodge.

 For Non-Skiers

 A waterpark in winter?
 Yup!
 While the skiers are shredding down the mountain, you can splash through the Silver Rapids Indoor Waterpark, located in the Morning Star Lodge.
-Featuring multiple water slides, kids-only zones, an endless river, and much more, this attraction is sure to wash the winter blues away.
+With multiple water slides, kids-only zones, an endless river and so much more, this attraction is sure to wash winter blues away.
 Admission to the park is included with a stay at Silver Mountain, however, a limited number of group and individual tickets are available online.

-While at Silver Mountain, take a scenic ride on North America’s longest gondola.
-This 3.1-mile trip from the town of Kellogg up to the Mountain House at the mountain’s summit is a picturesque experience.
+During your visit, be sure to take a scenic ride on North America’s longest gondola.
+This 3.1-mile trip from the town of Kellogg up to the Mountain House at the mountain’s summit is a can’t-miss experience.

 For real-time winter road conditions, visit 511.idaho.gov or download the free Idaho Transportation Department 511 app.